crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         sudo tail -100f /var/log/cassandra/system.log
         ...

-### Some explanations

-Let's describe the process using the same example than in the 'Natural' way of doing it.

-#### About step 2

-First `rsync` to `tmp-dir` from `old-dir`.
-Let's say this takes about 10 hours.
-This can be run in parallel in all the nodes though.
-Bandwidth used by `rsync` is tunable.

-But meanwhile one compaction triggered and I now have 6 files of 100 GB and 1 of 350 GB.

-#### About step 3

-At this point we disable compactions, stop the compactions already running.
-The purpose of this is to make the old-dir file totally immutable so we just have to copy the new data.

-#### About step 5

-The second `rsync` has to remove the 4 files that were compacted from `tmp-dir` during the first `rsync` (as compaction was not disabled by then), so that's why it is good to use the '--delete-before' option, avoiding Cassandra to compact more than we need once we will give back the data to cassandra.
-As this tmp-dir needs to be mirroring old-dir, using this option is fine.
-This new operation takes 3.5 hours, also runnable in parallel (Keep in mind C* won't compact anything for 3.5 hours)

-I do not recommend doing step 3 (stop compaction) before the first `rsync` as we don't want the cluster to stop compacting for too long in most cases (10 hours in this example).
-If the dataset is small, it should be fine to do this before first `rsync` and only do 2 rsync.

-At this point we have 950 GB in `tmp-dir`, but meanwhile clients continued to write on the disk.
-Let's say 50 GB more.
-Yet data on old-dir is now completely immutable so previous files are already synced, we copy the new data (since the last rsync).

-#### About step 6

-3rd `rsync` will take 0.5 hour, no compaction has run since the 2nd rsync, so `rsync` will only copy new data to `tmp-dir` this time.
-Still runnable in parallel.

-#### About step 8
+    **Explanations**
+    * The script stops the node, so should be run *sequentially*.
+    * It performs 2 more rsync:

-Then the script stop the node, so should be run sequentially, and perform 2 more rsync, the first one to take the diff between the end of 3rd `rsync` and the moment you stop the node, it should be a few seconds, maybe minutes, depending how fast the script was run after 3rd `rsync` ended and on the throughput.
+        * The first one to take the diff between the end of 3rd `rsync` and the moment you stop the node, it should be a few seconds, maybe minutes, depending how fast the script was run after 3rd `rsync` ended and on the throughput.

-The second `rsync` in the script is a 'useless' one.
+        * The second `rsync` in the script is a 'control' one.
 I just like to control things.
 Running it, we expect to see that there is no diff.
-It is just a way to stop the script if for some reason data is still being appended to old-dir (Cassandra not stopped correctly or some weird behaviour).
-I guess this could be replaced by a check on Cassandra service being down.
+It is just a way to stop the script if for some reason data is still being appended to `old-dir` (Cassandra not stopped correctly or some other weird behavior).
+I guess this could be replaced/completed with a check on Cassandra service making sure it is down.

-Next step in the script is to move all the files from `tmp-dir` to `new-dir` (the proper data dir remaining after the operation).
+    * Next step in the script is to move all the files from `tmp-dir` to `new-dir` (the proper data folder remaining after the operation).
 This is an instant operation as files are not really moved as they already are on the disk as mentioned earlier.

-Finally the script unmount the disk and remove the `old-dir`.
+    * Finally the script unmount the disk and remove the `old-dir`.

+    **Example**
+    This will take a few minutes depending on how fast the script was run after the last `rsync`, the write throughput of the cluster and the data size (as it will impact Cassandra starting time).
+    Let's consider it takes 6 minutes (0.1 hours).

 ## Conclusions

-So the 'Natural' way (stop node, move, start node) in our example takes:
+So the 'natural' way (stop node, move, start node) in our example takes:

     10h * 30 = 300h.

-Plus each node is down for 10 hours, so nodes need to be repaired as 10 hours is higher than hinted handoff limit of 3 hours (default).
+Plus, each node is down for 10 hours, so nodes need to be repaired as 10 hours is higher than hinted handoff limit of 3 hours (default).

 The full 'Efficient' operation, allowing transferring the data in parallel, takes: